Urfiya-Libaibe/ResistAI-AMR-Prediction-Platform/README.md

 ## 💡 Our Solution

-ResistAI is an AI-powered platform that:
+ResistAI is an AI-powered app that:
 - Predicts whether a bacteria strain is resistant to a given antibiotic
 - Recommends safer, effective antibiotic alternatives
 - Tracks patient medicine adherence via QR codes